elotroalex/chiens/_texts/translation.md

 - Hippos blow their nightmares
 - Rhinos charge in the wind grown too quickly
-- a round of adobe my mature innocence laughs its loud laughter
+- a round of adobe, my mature innocence laughs its loud laughter
 - of fresh earth ...

 - {:.sp} The Man Reciter.